 The Meyer lemons are nearly ripe!

 I think we are nearly ready for harvest!
 I have been wondering what to do with these very special lemons.
 I mean I cannot bring myself to simply use the juice in a single dressing after 9 months of watching these babies grow!
 In the mornings I have taken to reading different recipes for limoncello while I drink my tea.
 Many recipes call for the peeling of the lemon and just using the peels to infuse with vodka.
 Some recipes say to use the whole lemon and infuse them with Everclear.
-I really am drawn to the whole lemon recipe, but with vodka since my adult self will not go back to those high school Everclear days.
+I really am drawn to the whole lemon recipe, but with vodka since my adult self will not go back to those Everclear days.